johnstarr-ling/gris-toolkit/README.md

 [^1]: **GRIS** stands for **G**enerating **R**epresentations **I**n **S**pace.
 [^2]: This demonstration study does not collect any data.
+You should be able to access the original demo study by clicking the link towards the top of the screen  while taking the experiment.
 [^3]: Note that audio files cannot be moved in PC Ibex.
 As such, the `blank-audio` experiment allows participants to play audio files with corresponding text labels ('AAA', 'BBB', etc.), and these (text) labels are the objects that can be moved around.